theupdateframework/tuf-conformance/README.md

   ```
 * Add release notes to GitHub release in the web UI: this will be shown to action users in the dependabot update.
   Release notes must mention all breaking changes.

-### Some design notes

-* pytest is used as the test infrastructure, the client-under-test executable is given with `--entrypoint`
-* A single web server is started.
-Individual tests can create a simulated TUF repository that will be served in
-  subdirectories of the web server
-* Each test sets up a simulated repository, attaches it to the server, runs the client-under-test
-  against that repository.
-It can then modify the repository state and run the client-under-test again
-* the idea is that a test can run the client multiple times while modifying the repository state.
-After each client
-  execution the test can verify
-  1. client success/failure
-  2. clients internal  metadata state (what it considers currently valid metadata) and
-  3. that the requests client made were the expected ones
-* There should be helpers to make these verifications simple in the tests